djpardis/djpardis.github.io/_posts/2026-02-10-evolution-software-engineering-fortran-llms.md

 One obstacle persists regardless of how good AI gets at testing and verification.
 English is not a programming language.
 Programming languages exist for two reasons.
 They eliminate ambiguity for machines, and they organize human thought.

 Natural language is inherently ambiguous.
-Berry and Kamsties note that ambiguity in natural language requirements is inescapable; different readers may understand different things from the same text <a href="#ref-BK04" id="ref-BK04-back">[BK04]</a>.
+Berry and Kamsties note that ambiguity in natural language requirements is inescapable.
+Different readers may understand different things from the same text <a href="#ref-BK04" id="ref-BK04-back">[BK04]</a>.
 Consider "sort the list of customers by priority."
 Does that mean sort by a priority field ascending?
 Descending?
 Filter to show high-priority first, then medium, then low?
 The English is underspecified.
 A compiler produces the same output for the same source every time.
 The same English prompt yields different code from an LLM on different runs.
 As Meyer argues, programmers save the source code, not the prompts, because prompts cannot serve as reproducible specification <a href="#ref-Mey25" id="ref-Mey25-back">[Mey25]</a>.

 But precision for machines is only half of it.
 Programming languages force precision in human thinking.
 Writing `customers.sort(key=lambda x: x.priority, reverse=True)` forces the programmer to answer.
 What is the data structure?
 What field holds priority?
 What does "higher" mean?
 The language demands answers.
 Without it, we remain vague.
 The discipline of expressing logic in code makes the logic itself clearer.